OCram85/Blog/content/posts/psmodulebase/index.md

 ## 🖼️ Intro

-This article explains with a practical example how to determine and use the current module base path:
+This article explains with a practical example how to determine and use the current module base path.

 Sometimes you want to use a basic config file for your module.
 This config file could be used to define basic settings for your module.
 These module wide default settings should placed and shipped within your module.